 Don’t Be Put Off By Faults or Damages

-Even if there is no visible signs of damp, keep your nose open as a property with damp issues will always have a musty kind of smell.
+Even if there are no visible signs of dampness, keep your nose open as a property with damp issues will always have a musty kind of smell.
 When you do spot any faults with a property, like the ones mentioned above, you should not be too hasty to give up on that house.
-It may still be worth getting a professional opinion about the problems and then using this to your advantage when renegotiating on with seller on their asking price.
+It may still be worth getting a professional opinion about the problems and then using this to your advantage when renegotiating with the seller on their asking price.

-Always Remember To Get a Proper Survey Done Of a Property
+Always Remember To Get a Proper Survey Done On a Property